 Once you have a local repo, select items in the status bar to quickly navigate between Git tasks in Team Explorer.

-- shows the number of outgoing commits.
-Selecting this will open the Synchronization view in Team Explorer.
+- shows the number of unpublished commits in your local branch.
+Selecting this will open the Sync view in Team Explorer.

 - shows the number of uncommitted file changes.
 Selecting this will open the Changes view in Team Explorer.